10991478/AnimSpring2024/README.md

     - Created detailed model in Zbrush based off of my design sketches
     - Imported to maya for further changes
       - In need of better topology
+    - Retopologized the entire model
+    - UV mapped and sent to Substance
+      - Discovered lots of hidden/messed up geometry while trying to UV map
+    - Textured in substance